 A4: Relocation assistance may be offered depending upon the level and type of position at management discretion.
 Details on our relocation offering may be requested at the time of the interview.

 Q1: Why do employees need a Criminal Record Check?

 A1: AHS has a legal responsibility to ensure that every person who works for AHS providing care or support services to patients/clients provides a criminal record check as indicated in the Alberta Protection for Persons in Care Act (PPCA).
+Additionally, all employees are required to provide a criminal record check per the AHS Security Screening Procedure #1161.
 You can apply for a criminal record check and/or Vulnerable Sector Search at your local law enforcement office.

 For example if a full-time position (1.00 FTE) works 80 hours bi-weekly, a 0.50 FTE would work 40 hours bi-weekly or 50% of the full-time position.
 And a 0.25 FTE would work 20 hours bi-weekly or 25% of the full-time position.